 As we saw last year, ZTE has gotten very good at making those.
-But a recent leak spotted by points to a much stranger and potentially more interesting announcement: a dual-screen phone supposedly called ZTE Axon Multy.
+But a recent leak spotted by VentureBeat points to a much stranger and potentially more interesting announcement: a dual-screen phone supposedly called the ZTE Axon Multy.

 Other important specs to note are its rumored 4GB of RAM, 32GB of onboard storage and a 3,120mAh battery – a relatively low capacity even for powering just one screen.